 So as Judas watched Jesus submit to insult and abuse he became nervous, then guilty, then desperate.
-His screams that Christ was innocent and that he had betrayed him were met by the priests with stares of contempt, but by the Saviour with a saddened look of pity.
+His screams of innocence, his confession of betrayal were met by the priests with stares of contempt, but by the Saviour with a saddened look of pity.
 The same look that drove Peter to heart-breaking repentance, drove Judas to suicide.
 So, too, God treats all, the redeemed and the lost, exactly the same.

-The God of Protection

-The Loving Wrath of God is also revealed in the merciful protection which He grants to His vulnerable creation.
+The God of Protection The Loving Wrath of God is also revealed in the merciful protection which He grants to His vulnerable creation.
 The God of the Old Testament was a God of protection.
 He instructed Moses to have each home sacrifice a lamb and paint the entrance with its blood, for "the LORD will pass over the door, and will not suffer the destroyer to come in unto your houses" Exodus 12:23.
-"The sign of blood-the sign of a

-Saviour's protection-was on their doors, and the Destroyer entered not."14
+"The sign of blood the sign of a Saviour's protection-was on their doors, and the Destroyer entered not."14